Privacy Breach Notice Update, 4/6/2023.

 For added convenience, remote electrophysiology consultations via telehealth are available to select Nebraska communities.
 Telehealth services utilizes video conferencing that enables our electrophysiologists to provide consults and/or advise the local cardiologist in making decisions about the care provided to patients.
 A telehealth service means that a visit with the cardiologist at the distant site will happen by using special audiovisual equipment.
 This allows the patient to be seen in the local clinic without traveling a distance to see the specialist.

 Atrial fibrillation (Afib) is a serious condition affecting millions of Americans.
 It is a complex, clinical problem with a variety of treatment approaches.
-The Nebraska Heart Institute is committed to serving each of our patients on a personal level by providing the proper treatment on an individual basis.
+The CHI Health Clinic Heart Institute is committed to serving each of our patients on a personal level by providing the proper treatment on an individual basis.